 Snorkeling St Maarten/ St Martin

-During our Half Day Nature Tour we will enter the warm tropical waters of St Martin to explore the habitats below sea level with a nice and refreshing snorkel.
+During our Hiking and Snorkel Tour we will enter the warm tropical waters of St Martin to explore the habitats below sea level with a nice and refreshing snorkel.
 Snorkeling is one of our favorite pastimes, especially with our children.
 We’re sure you will appreciate St Martin’s beach and marine life too.

-All our Nature Tour guides also happen to be scuba diving professionals who will take you to a lovely and quiet snorkel site – weather and sea conditions taken into account – and who will take you on an Underwater Nature Tour with our well fitting snorkel gear.
+All our Nature Tour guides also happen to be scuba diving professionals and will take you to a lovely and quiet snorkel site – weather and sea conditions taken into account – for an Underwater Nature Tour with our well fitting snorkeling equipment.

-There will be floatation devices available if needed, but you are expected to know how to swim.
+There will be flotation devices available if needed, but you are expected to know how to swim.

 Children are welcome too!
 We’ve had children from 3 years old enjoying swimming with a mask, snorkel and fins – no problem with the help of arm floaties for instance.

 If you’ve never snorkeled before, we’re happy to introduce you and your offspring to this wonderful activity which will open up a new world for you.
 If you think this is going to be your least favorite part of the tour, you are welcome to hang out on the beach and soak up the sun, just know that our patient guides love to teach you how to snorkel so you can enjoy St Martin’s submarine wildlife as well.

 Suntan lotion (reef safe!) and/ or a rash guard to protect you from the sun are advised.
 A dry box will come in handy so you can take your valuables with you in the water – always better than leaving them up for grabs in the car or on the beach.
 If you don’t have any dry bags or boxes yourself (yet) we can provide you with one of ours.